Modular forms of CM type mod $\ell$: Introduction

-It is fairly easy to exhibit examples of newforms that are of CM type mod $\ell$ but they are not newforms with genuine CM.
-The examples in Section \ref{examples} motivated the following conjecture.
+It is easy to construct examples of newforms that are of CM type modulo $\ell$ but do not have genuine CM.
+The examples presented in Section~\ref{examples} led us to formulate the following conjecture.